LulinZhang/MicMacTiePHistoP/README.md

 - `2 sets of image lists, images, orientations and DSMs in 2 epochs`

 Output:
-- `roughly co-registered orientations; inter-epoch tie-points`
+- `roughly co-registered orientations; precise inter-epoch tie-points`

 The meaning of obligatory parameters:
 - `Ori-1971`: orientation of images in epoch 1971